NOT JUST ANOTHER ENGLISH TEACHING OPPORTUNITY.

 In order to support the unique needs of its students, Toshin High School uses the latest developments in educational technology to provide customized lectures for each student.
 In addition, the school has implemented a unique mentoring system designed to motivate students toward achieving their personal and professional goals, helping them to develop into the leaders of tomorrow.

-- Housing-shared housing, dorm rooms, home stay and apartments may be utilized (additional fee required for individual apartment)
+- Housing-shared housing, dorm rooms, home stays, apartments, hotels and guest houses may be utilized (additional fee required for individual apartments)

-- Optional field trips, program retreat/check in, one overnight excursion, Japanese language classes and after class activities
+- Optional field trips, program retreat, Japanese language classes and after class activities are provided throughout the program.

 - Health Insurance